TrellixVulnTeam/ratel-tests_DAVJ/R-3.6.3/README.md

     $ sudo make install
   ```

-How to Run R with Ratel-RIO and Measure its Performance Using an R Benchmark Suite?
+How to Run R with Ratel and Measure its Performance Using an R Benchmark Suite?
 -----------------------------------
 Before the run, you have to configure the **R_HOME**, which can be achieved by the following command:
   ```